FrancescoZumo/midi-emotion-primer-continuation/readme.md

 ## Usage

-In order to run main.py you first need to download the code from the repository linked above, in particular you need to add `src/data`, `src/models`, `src/create_datasets` to the project folder.
+In order to run main.py you first need to download the code from the repository [linked above]([https://pages.github.com/](https://github.com/serkansulun/midi-emotion)), in particular you need to add `src/data`, `src/models`, `src/create_datasets` to the project folder.
 Then, you must adapt the paths to your own environment and provide a `primer.mid` and a `filename.csv` containing valence and arousal timeseries